auth-global/self-documenting-cryptography/design-documents/g3pb2.md

 trivial collisions.
 The length padding also repeats (parts of) the plaintext of various tags as message filler.

+Most input values and field lengths can be robustly decoded from the `HMAC` input message alone, and those that cannot are either HMAC keys or can be decoded from the inputs to BLOWFISH-EXPAND.
+Thus all collisions on the G3P are cryptographically non-trivial.

 The G3P operates on bitstrings.
 The syntax generators used never look at the content of any bitstring, only it's length.
 Thus by [parametricity](https://en.wikipedia.org/wiki/Parametricity) there cannot be any data-dependent truncations such as bcrypt's null byte.
 And,